RussellArvin/t3-drizzle-clerk/README.md

 ```

 ### Step 3
-Run the project using the following command, I have set it up in a way that the migrations will automatically run
+Run the project using the following command, I have set it up in a way that the migrations will automatically run!
 ```bash
 pnpm run dev
 ```